processfeedback/docs.processfeedback.org/student-instructions.md

 **Step 1.
 Use Google Docs or Process Feedback’s online editor**

-For this assignment, you must use Google Docs as usual or the Process Feedback's [online writing editor](https://write.processfeedback.org).
+For this assignment, you must use Google Docs as usual or Process Feedback's [online writing editor](https://write.processfeedback.org).
 Some of you may want to type in another editor, such as Microsoft Word, and then paste the text into your editor. **This is NOT allowed.** You must use Google Docs or Process Feedback’s writing editor for your entire writing process.
 If you use Google Docs, you **must be online while you are typing**.

 **Step 2.
 Submit your final work**
 Submit a PDF or DOC file of your final writing.